iamnachoj/the-js-corner/README.md

 ## Getting Started

-First, run the development server:
+First, make sure you use Node version 16.
+Run `npm install --force` to avoid node-sass issue, and then the development server:

 ```bash
 npm run dev